howsoai/platform-installation-examples/README.md

 # Howso Platform Setup Examples

-This repository contains examples of how to set up the Howso Platform in various configurations based around Helm charts.
+This repository contains examples of how to set up the Howso Platform in various configurations based around Helm charts and the KOTS.

 ## Examples
 - [Pre-requisites](prereqs/README.md)